 Related Reading: 10 Things That Make A Good Relationship – As Per An Expert

 ‘We’ vs. ‘I’ — What lies behind making demands in a relationship

-Here’s a life hack that’ll go a long way in helping you build a healthy relationship: listen to the phrasing of an ultimatum.
-Utkarsh says, “If the warning begins with an ‘I’ – “I will leave you” or “I am going to move out of the house” – it generally means that the ego has entered the picture.
+Here’s a life hack that’ll go a long way in helping you build a healthy relationship: Listen to the phrasing when someone gives you an ultimatum in a relationship.
+Utkarsh says, “If the warning begins with an ‘I’ – ‘I will leave you’ or ‘I am going to move out of the house’ – it generally means that the ego has entered the picture.
 Your partner’s focus lies on themselves.
-A much more constructive way of stating things would be through ‘we’ – “We need to do something about this right now” or “We will have to part ways if this problem isn’t resolved.””
+A much more constructive way of stating things would be through ‘we’ – ‘We need to do something about this right now’ or ‘We will have to part ways if this problem isn’t resolved.’”

 Related Reading: 11 Things Toxic Partners Often Say – And Why

 As America’s beloved family therapist, Dr. Phil, once said, “Relationships are negotiated and if you deal with ultimatums and authority all the time, then you’re not going to get anywhere.”
 It’s time to understand how ultimatums ruin relationships and can negatively affect your emotional connection.
 There are many reasons to stop making demands in a relationship, so let’s take a look at the impact of not prioritizing communication.

 Some of the drawbacks of ultimatums are undeniable.
 Envision a charged atmosphere where emotions surge, and one partner decides to wield the ultimatum card.
 It’s not merely a heated moment; it’s a strategic choice laden with consequences that reverberate long after the initial disagreement subsides.
 It leaves many couples confused; most of them can’t be on the same page after that.
 Do you feel like that too?